-A teenager needs a family that does not only provide him with physiological needs, but also needs a family that provides him with his psychological, social, cultural and economic needs through human communication with them, and not by dealing with abuse, humiliation, beatings, neglect and isolation that lead to losing the family loses of its important as a place of love, peace and emotional support, and will be a source of many problems for adolescents (Jeevasutha and Hatta, 2013).
-Family in this situation can be more dangerous for children and adolescents than anywhere else.
+A teenager needs a family that does not only provide him with physiological needs, but also his psychological, social, cultural and economic needs through human communication with them.
+And not by dealing with abuse, humiliation, beatings, neglect, and isolation that lead to loss the family will lose its importance as a place of love, peace and emotional support, and will be a source of many problems for adolescents (Jeevasutha and Hatta, 2013).
+Family in this situation can be more dangerous for children and adolescents than anything else.

 Although domestic violence directed at children is not an old subject, it has only recently been given proper attention.
-The whole world is living a historic stage of global concern at the level of countries and peoples with children.
+The whole world is living a historic stage of global concern at the level of countries and people with children.
 This phenomenon emphasized that domestic violence directed at children is a recent term used to refer to direct and indirect acts directed by parents or guardians towards a child with the aim of causing psychological, verbal, physical or sexual harm (Alderson and Morrow, 2004).
 Family-oriented domestic violence involves many consequences and effects that take many forms, including physical, health and psychological.
 The most important of these consequences are the most serious psychological consequences of domestic violence directed at children, since they may not be manifest and their effects extend to the rest of the individual's life (Turner and Finkelhor, 2006).
-The current research is concerned with studying a topic of great importance and touching one of the most important categories of society which is examining the relationship between domestic violence towards children and psychological loneliness.
+The current research is concerned with studying a topic of great importance and touching one of the most important categories of society, which is examining the relationship between domestic violence towards children and psychological loneliness.